 The formal charge of an atom in a molecule is the hypothetical charge the atom would have if we could redistribute the electrons in the bonds evenly between the atoms.
-Another way of saying this is that formal charge results when we take the number of valence electrons of a neutral atom, subtract the number of bonds connected to that atom in the Lewis structure.
+Another way of saying this is that formal charge results when we take the number of valence electrons of a neutral atom, subtract the nonbonding electrons, and then subtract the number of bonds connected to that atom in the Lewis structure.